Back to the LOC Page Air Force Writer Logo

 The term commonly used to describe the response to the LOC, the rebuttal, implies a strong negative response or argument.
 But a "rebuttal" is really nothing more than a written reply.
 The response provided by the receiver of an LOC or other administrative reprimand should be called an LOC Response or an LOC Answer.
 Because that's what it is.
 Just as the LOC is an attempt to communicate with the receiver, so also is the "rebuttal" an effort to communicate with the sender and provide clarification.
 Often the rebuttal is in 100% agreement with the LOC.
 Sometimes it refutes some of the accusations by providing previously unknown information.
 But, whatever the case, you should not let the perceived seriousness that the term, rebuttal, suggests stop you from providing one.

 Below is an example of a rebuttal.
-Use the personal letter format and since it may become part of your formal records, make sure you date and sign it.
+Use the personal letter or official memorandum format and since it will become part of your formal records, make sure you date and sign it.
 The overall tone must be civil and considerate.
 Not only will your supervisor read it but the Commander and his staff and your future supervisors may read it as well.
-Our goal is to be persuasive.
+The goal is to be persuasive.
 The first paragraph should be positive.
-Start off with a compliment.
-"I appreciate the opportunity to answer the charges against me and would like to express my thanks for the consideration shown me by my supervisor and the squadron" or something similar.
+Start off with a positive statement such as "I appreciate the opportunity to respond to the letter of counseling received on 1 April 11 and would like to express my thanks for the consideration shown me by my supervisor and the squadron" or something similar.

-In the second paragraph, explain the situation in detail but as clearly and succinctly as possible.
+In the second paragraph, explain the situation in detail but as clearly and briefly as possible.
 No one has time to read two or three type-written pages.
 Strike a neutral tone and state the facts that led up to the LOC.
-Then explain why you think the LOC was unfair or why it wasn't warranted.
+Then explain why you think the LOC wasn't deserved or provide previously unknown information.

 Make two copies and keep one for your records.
 Give the original to the supervisor who gave you the LOC or his representative.